Serpenseth/SimpleEtherWallet/README.md

     If, you are a memecoin master/hunter/hoarder, I would suggest you hold off using SimpleEtherWallet, until I am able to afford a paid API, or find some other way around this.

 3. There is no built-in swap at the moment.
 This *might* come in a future update.
-4. There is no built-in browser moment.
+4. There is no built-in browser at the moment.
 This *might* come in a future update.
 5. There is no WalletConnect feature at the moment.
 This *might* come in a future update.
 6. There is no way to scan a QR code right now.
 This *is* coming in a future update.